NOTE: For the month of October we are promoting independent artists and creators. Head over to our Indieween page for more details!>>

 I have always been too timid to show my work to others.
 I never felt like I was good enough to participate.
-My friend and comic artist Chris Gregory T. convinced me to give it a go this year.
+My friend and comic artist Chris Gregory T. convinced me to give it a go.

 I want to return the favor by writing about Inktober.
 I hope that you become inspired to participate and take a step toward better artistic habits.
 Sometimes just jumping in and getting work done is the best strategy.